 Mary’s Place is a refugee outreach center that has been serving refugee families living in the City of Rochester since 2009.
 Mary’s Place Refugee Outreach, Inc. was incorporated as a not-for-profit corporation on March 27, 2019.

 We are joined by refugees from 10 nations, and we assist these individuals as they work to adjust to American culture, learn English, find employment, gain permanent residency, and ultimately, citizenship.
 Everyday we work to provide a safe community atmosphere for our families to come together and thrive.
 Our programs and services run Monday-Friday from 11:00-4:00.

-3 Adult English Language classes per day (Suspended for COVID)
+Adult English Language classes 5 days per week

 Immigration Services 3 days per week

 Job Skills Class 2 days per week (Suspended for COVID)